dai-shi/proxy-memoize/README.md

 The cache size is `1` by default, but configurable.

-We have 2-tier cache mechanism.
+We have a 2-tier cache mechanism.
-What is described so far is the second tier cache.
+What is described so far is the second-tier cache.

 The first tier cache is with WeakMap.
 It's a WeakMap of the input object and the result of function invocation.